Prime Video: The 40 Best Movies to Watch

 Brad's Status (2017)

-Ben Stiller stars in this comedy-drama as Brad, a 47-year-old man who is plagued by thoughts of comparison and self doubt.
-He has a cozy life with a nonprofit job, a loving wife (Jenna Fischer) and a talented son who's gearing up to attend college (Austin Abrams), but he still compares himself to college friends who wound up in lucrative and snazzy professions.
-Stiller embodies the unflattering role of a man obsessed with paths not taken.
-The takeaways are plenty in this introspective, often cringey and highly interesting film.
+Ben Stiller stars in this comedy-drama as Brad, a 47-year-old man who's plagued by thoughts of comparison and self-doubt.
+He has a cozy life with a nonprofit job, a loving wife (Jenna Fischer) and a talented son who's gearing up to attend college (Austin Abrams), but he still compares himself to old friends who wound up in glitzy and lucrative professions.
+This introspective film is deeply interesting, and Stiller perfectly embodies the unflattering, often cringey role of a protagonist obsessed with paths not taken.

 The Electrical Life of Louis Wain (2021)